 This course is designed for students who require Algebra but may have difficulty handling Algebra 1 in one year.
 The year-long course presents the concepts of the first semester of Algebra 1, clearly and slowly, giving students ample time for understanding and practice.
-Topics include the real numbers, algebraic expressions and properties, linear and inequalities, systems of equations and inequalities, systems of equations, and problem solving.
+Topics include the real numbers, algebraic expressions and properties, linear and inequalities, systems of equations and inequalities, systems of equations and inequalities, graphing, functions, and problem solving.